holtscomm/survey/README.md

 2. In your cloned directory, run the following commands in sequential order:
   1. `npm install -g bower` (if you don't have it)
   2. `bower install` (for static assets)
-  3. `npm install` (for Javascript-related things and some command-line tools)
+  3. `yarn` (for Javascript-related things and some command-line tools)
-  4. `npm run build-js` (to compile the Javascript app)
+  4. `yarn build-js` (to compile the Javascript app)
-  5. `npm run build-css` (to compile the styles for the app)
+  5. `yarn build-css` (to compile the styles for the app)
-3. Start a Google App Engine server from the `./src` directory of the repo.
+3. Start up the virtualenv for python development: `. venv/bin/activate` 4.
 4. Navigate to `http://localhost:8080` (your port may vary)!

 Those steps will work best on \*nix.
 Here's what I found worked for me on Windows (10):